-Tastes of Honey: the making of Shelagh Delaney and a cultural revolution is published in late August 2019.
+Tastes of Honey: the making of Shelagh Delaney and a cultural revolution is out now.
 Stuart Maconie says it’s ‘smart’, David Hare that it’s ‘riveting’ and Ken Loach that it captures a ‘vital cultural and social moment’.
-Want to come to the book launch on 12 September?
-Booking is free but essential – click here or check out the Events page.

 The People.
 The Rise and Fall of the Working Class, 1910-2010 2014 Book of the Year in Observer and Guardian; one of David Kynaston’s Books of the Year; one of only three history books by women to be a bestseller in 2014.
 Now translated into Japanese, Korean, Catalan and Spanish.

 Young Women, Work, and Family in England, 1918-1950, Oxford University Press, 2005.
 Buy a copy here Or a kindle ebook here Winner, Women’s History Network Book Prize ‘Young women emerge in this history as a critically important force…When we imagine a typical interwar worker, it isn’t as a bob-haired 14-year-old shop assistant wearing her first pair of heels’.
 LONDON REVIEW OF BOOKS